gusata/Web-browser-new-homepage---DISCONTINUED/README.md

 # step by step

-first, download the new tab folder into your computer, next go to your chrome (or any chromiun based browser) and toggle developer mode to on:
+First, download the new tab folder into your computer, next go to your chrome (or any chromiun based browser) and toggle developer mode to on:

 ![Alt text](https://cdn.discordapp.com/attachments/809868081102323722/1088100741337579621/Captura_de_tela_de_2023-03-22_11-02-44.png "a title")

-next go to load without compression, and select the new tab folder.
+Next go to load without compression, and select the new tab folder.

+# change icons

+To change the icons first go to [Fonts awesome web page](https://fontawesome.com/v4/icons/) choose one icon you want.

+Now go to `index.html` file and change `<i class="fa fa-play" id="btni"></i>` `fa fa-play` to the icon code you choose.

+# change links

+Now to change links, go to ``index.html`` and change ``<a href="">`` tag to the link you want

 # next updates: